chreliot/senate-howto/main.md

 The membership of each Senate committee is specified by its page in the [Senate By-laws][bylaws], and the current members of each committee are listed on the Senate website, on the [committees page][comp].

 It is important to recognize, as a committee participant, that not everyone who attends committee meetings attends in the same capacity or has the same responsibilities there.
 Committees include elected senators and appointed senators-at-large, and they are responsible for doing the work of the committee.
 The senators and senators-at-large also elect one of their members to be committee's chair.
-The committee By-laws also specify an advisor for many of the committees who is usually a member of the Provost's office.
+The committee sections of the By-laws also specify an advisor for many of the committees who is usually a member of the Provost's office.
 And many committees have regular guests who also attend in an advisory capacity, people like the Registrar or the Dean of Graduate Admissions.

 ## What do committee chairs do?